Learning Informative Attention Weights for Person Re-Identification: Experiments

-Among the three assessed person Re-ID datasets, MSMT17 emerges as the most challenging, typically necessitating neural networks with extensive parameters to attain satisfactory performance.
-Differentiable neural architecture search (DNAS) methods have demonstrated considerable potential in deriving neural networks that are both efficient and effective~\cite{wan2020fbnetv2, autoreid}.
-Therefore, we apply DCS-DNAS to search for architectures of efficient DNNs incorporating DCS-Attention that achieve compelling performance on MSMT17.
-The evaluation is performed with three versions of supernets based on FBNetV2.
-For comparison, we also evaluate the performance of the architectures searched with these three versions of supernets without incorporating the DCS-Attention modules and the IBB.
-The results are shown in Table~\ref{SOTA-DNAS}.
-It can be observed from the results that all DCS-DNAS models incorporating both the DCS-Attention modules and the IBB significantly outperform corresponding base DNAS models.
-For instance, DCS-DNAS (FBNetV2-Large) outperforms FBNetV2-Large by $2.1\%$ in mAP on MSMT17.
-In addition, with a small number of FLOPs, DCS-DNAS models outperform existing methods that require much larger computation resources.
-Notably, DCS-DNAS (FBNetV2-XLarge), with only $1.898$G FLOPs, outperforms ABD-Net, which has $14.1$ billion FLOPs, by $2.1\%$ in mean Average Precision (mAP) on the MSMT17 dataset.
-Furthermore, FBNetV2-XLarge achieves the best performance among all the models in Table~\ref{SOTA} and Table~\ref{SOTA-DNAS} with $\le 7.7$G FLOPs.
+\textbf{Results for RIB-DCS-DNAS.} Differentiable Neural Architecture Search (DNAS) methods have demonstrated considerable potential in deriving neural networks that are both efficient and effective~\cite{wan2020fbnetv2, autoreid}.
+Therefore, we apply RIB-DCS-DNAS to search for architectures of efficient DNNs incorporating DCS-Attention that achieve compelling performance for person Re-ID.
+The evaluation is performed with three versions of the supernets based on FBNetV2.
+For comparison, we also evaluate the performance of the architectures searched with these three versions of supernets without RIB-DCS.
+It is observed in Table~\ref{SOTA-DNAS} that all RIB-DCS-DNAS models significantly outperform corresponding baseline DNAS models.
+For instance, RIB-DCS-DNAS (FBNetV2-XLarge) outperforms FBNetV2-XLarge by $1.6\%$ in mAP on MSMT17.
+In addition, with a small number of FLOPs, RIB-DCS-DNAS models outperform existing methods that require significantly more computational resources.
+Notably, RIB-DCS-DNAS (FBNetV2-XLarge), with only $1.898$G FLOPs, outperforms ABD-Net with $14.1$G FLOPs by $2.1\%$ in mAP on the MSMT17 dataset, demonstrating the efficiency and effectiveness of RIB-DCS-DNAS models.